-We currently gather for Worship at St. Andrews in North Adams on the 1st and 3rd Sundays of each month at 10 a.m.
+We currently gather for Worship at St. Andrews in North Adams every Sundays at 10 a.m.
 We engage in service in both North Adams and Williamstown.
-We gather at the Williamstown Commons at 11 a on the 2nd Sunday of each month for a time of prayer, song and reflection upon scripture.
+We also gather at the Williamstown Commons at 11 am on the 2nd Sunday of each month for a time of prayer, song and reflection upon scripture.
 On the 4th Sunday of each month, our 10 a.m. worship at St. Andrews is child-focused, teaching children and adults alike the different practices of the church, new songs and interactive Bible lessons.

 Our church office is located at 550 W. Main St. in North Adams.
 Office hours are from 12-1 p.m. on Tuesdays and Thursdays.

 On October 10, 2010, the First United Methodist Churches of North Adams and Williamstown voted to merge into one church serving Northern Berkshire County.
 As of January 1, 2011, we officially became a new church in search of a new name and a new location.
 On March 15, 2012, we chose our name - New Hope United Methodist Church.
 Also during this time we formed a strategy team to help us envision how to become a viable congregation once again.
 We knew that we could not sustain a full-time pastor, yet we also knew that we needed full-time leadership to keep us moving forward.